LarsKue/blender-plot/README.md

 # blender-plot
-A High-Level Plotting Interface for Blender
+A High-Level Plotting Interface for Blender in Python